zopefoundation/grok/doc/tutorial.rst

 This template display a form asking for a bit of text.
 It submits to itself.

-Restart Zope.
+Restart the server.
 Let's first view the index page:

   http://localhost:8080/test